Sndrahel/Cute-Pets-Memory-Game/README.md

 ![Score Area](assets/mockups/score_area.png)

-- Time counter:
-- Move counter:
+- Time counter counts time of how long it takes the user to complete the game.
+Timer starts when the first card is clicked.
+- Move counter counts the amount of moves it takes the user to complete the game.
+Counter starts when the first card is clicked.
-- Mute button:
+- Mute button mute all sounds in the game.

 #### Game Deck and Cards

 ![Game Deck](assets/mockups/game_deck.png)

-Game cards is clickable, and turn on click.
+- Game cards is clickable, and turn on click.
-When there´s a match, cards will stay visible and be disabled from click.
+- When there´s a match, cards will stay visible and be disabled from click.
-The images on the back

 #### Button Area

 ![Button Area](assets/mockups/button_area.png)

-- Reset Button: Resets the game.
+- Reset Button resets the whole game.
-- How To Play Button: Pops up when pushed and contains information on how to play the game.
+- How To Play Button pops up when clicked and contains information of how to play the game.

 #### How to play modal

 ![How To Play](assets/mockups/how_to_play.png)

-- Reset Button: Resets the game.
-- How To Play Button: Pops up when pushed and contains information on how to play the game.
+- Short information of how to play the game.
+- Contains a "Play Game!" button that returns to the game when clicked.

 ### Game Over / Win Modal

 ![Win Modal](assets/mockups/win_modal.png)

-- Win modal: Pops up when game is completed
+- Win modal pops up when game is completed.
+- Contains information of the total amount of moves and time it took the user to complete the game.
 - Play Again Button: Resets the game and restarts the game.

 ___